jxmijuholx/Vepa/README.md

 iOs: Scan the QR with your camera

 Scanning the QR code will open up expo SDK and then it will load the app

+you can also open it up on the web but then you need to possibly update your project configurations
 ```

 ### IMPORTANT!